rhysqi/True-Awareness/documentation/formula.md

 - If lifetimes are still 1 then it still alive
 - If lifetimes are 0 then it's over
 - If lifetimes are ( ) then it's infinite lifetimes

+### Variable Rules

+- Variable can change name on process
+- Variable can contains other variable
+- Variable can be vanished and appear at the same time
+- Variable can be treat as array and group
+- Variable name can be shrinking like instruction or expanding to full definitions